fogx/docarray/README.md

   [0.3333333333333333, 0.6666666666666666, 0.7, 0.7272727272727273, 0.75]]
 ```

-Here the feature embedding is done by simple [feature hashing](https://en.wikipedia.org/wiki/Feature_hashing) and distance metric is [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index).
+Here the feature embedding is done by simple [feature hashing](https://en.wikipedia.org/wiki/Feature_hashing) and the
+distance metric used is [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index).
 You have better embeddings?
+Of
-Of course you do!
+course you do!
 We look forward to seeing your results!

 ### A complete workflow of visual search

-Let's use DocArray and the [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset to build a simple meme image search.
+Let's use DocArray and the [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset to
+build a simple meme image search.
 The dataset contains 6,016 image-pairs stored in `/left` and `/right`.
+Images that
-Images that share the same filename are perceptually similar.
+share the same filename are perceptually similar.
 For example:

 <table>
 <thead>